 In order to determine the most and least educated states in America, WalletHub compared the 50 states across two key dimensions, Educational Attainment and Quality of Education.

-We examined those dimensions using 20 relevant metrics, which are listed below with their corresponding weights.
+We examined those dimensions using 18 relevant metrics, which are listed below with their corresponding weights.
 Each metric was graded on a 100-point scale, with a score of 100 representing the “most educated.”
-In certain metrics where women showed an advantage over men and blacks over whites, we gave equal credit to the states with no gender/racial inequality.
+In certain metrics where women showed an advantage over men and black people over white people, we gave equal credit to the states with no gender/racial inequality.
 These metrics were marked accordingly with an asterisk (*).

 Educational Attainment - Total Points: 60